 Setting this specific threshold on our test set (1% of our training set or 89441 examples) gave us 44,954 images that we correctly classified as supernova and 6,307 images that we said were supernova but were not — a false discovery rate of only 0.123!
 This also means that our model, set with a threshold of 0.06, has a ratio of 0.14 supernova to non-supernova.
 The full confusion matrix is below.

 So what do these results actually mean?
-After feeding the images into our model, it predicts that a bunch of them were supernova — specifically 51,261 images.
-Based on our false discovery rate, we know that 12% of those 51,261 images are not actually supernova.
-This means that 88% of the astronomers’ time will be spent looking at actual supernova.
+After feeding the images into our model, they predict that a bunch of them were supernova s— specifically 51,261 images.
+Based on our false discovery rate, we know that 12% of those 51,261 images are not actually supernovas.
+This means that by using the model, 88% of the astronomers’ time will be spent looking at actual supernovas.
 In this case, looking at all 89,441 images would take 12.42 hours.
 With our model’s help, time spents gets cut nearly in half to 7.12 hours, with only 0.85 hours — not even a full hour — being wasted time!

 Results: space2vec vs. Autoscan

-After a few months of model development we ended up finding a model architecture that set a new world standard (!) for supernova detection.The final CNN model used 9 layers, using Relu activation layers in between.
-In total we ran almost 500 experiments, with our top CNN model beating the current state-of-the-art random forest techniques by over 10%.
+After a few months of model development, we found a model architecture that set a new world standard (!) for supernova detection.The final CNN model used 9 layers, using Relu activation layers in between.
+In total, we ran almost 500 experiments, with our top CNN model beating the current state-of-the-art random forest techniques by over 10%.

 What does this mean in terms of time saved?
 We previously said a random forest model would save 16 work days of astronomer time per 1M images.
 In comparison, our space2vec model results in 20 days of working days saved, not counting the considerable legwork saved by omitting the need for feature engineering.